Stability and instability in saddle point dynamics -- Part I: Main Results

 where $B^x(t),B^y(t)$ are independent standard Brownian motions in $\mathbb{R}^n,\mathbb{R}^m$ respectively, and $\Sigma^x,\Sigma^y$ are positive definite symmetric matrices in $\mathbb{R}^{n\times n},\mathbb{R}^{m\times m}$ respectively. \begin{theorem} Let $\varphi\in C^2$ be concave-convex on $\mathbb{R}^{n+m}$.
 Let $\mathbf{0}\in\bar{\mathcal{S}}$ and $\mathcal{S}$ contain a bi-infinite line.
 Consider the noisy dynamics \eqref{eq:noisy-gradient-method-fullspace}.
 Then, for any initial condition, the variance of the solution tends to infinity as $t\to\infty$, in that

-where $\mathbb{E}$ denotes the expectation operator. \end{theorem} The condition that $\mathcal{S}$ contains a bi-infinite line is satisfied, for example, {if the set $\mathcal{S}$ is not just a} single point {and} $\varphi$ is a quadratic function, and {can occur} in applications, e.g. in the multi-path routing example given in our companion paper \cite{Holding-Lestas-gradient-method-Part-II}.
+where $\mathbb{E}$ denotes the expectation operator. \end{theorem} {\icl{The proof of \autoref{prop:unstable-to-noise} is provided in \appendixref{sec:Classification-of-S}.} The condition that $\mathcal{S}$ contains a bi-infinite line is satisfied, for example, {if the set $\mathcal{S}$ is not just a} single point {and} $\varphi$ is a quadratic function, and {can occur} in applications, e.g. in the multi-path routing example given in our companion paper \cite{Holding-Lestas-gradient-method-Part-II}.

-One of the main applications of the gradient method is to the dual formulation of concave optimization problems where some of the constraints are relaxed by Lagrange multipliers.
+One of the main applications of the gradient method is \icl{to provide convergence to a saddle point of a Lagrangian following from a} concave optimization problem where some of the constraints are relaxed by Lagrange multipliers.
 When all the relaxed constraints are linear, {the Lagrangian} $\varphi$ has the form

 {where $U(x)$ is a concave cost function, $y$ are the Lagrange multipliers, and $D, e$ are a constant matrix and vector respectively associated with the equality constraints}.
 Under the assumption that $U$ is analytic we obtain a simple exact characterisation of $\mathcal{S}$.
 One specific case of this was studied by the authors previously in \cite{Holding-Lestas-CDC2013}, but without the analyticity condition. \begin{theorem} Let $\varphi$ be defined by \eqref{varphi-relaxed-linear-constraints} with $U$ analytic and $D\in\mathbb{R}^{m\times n}$, $e\in\mathbb{R}^m$ constant.
 Assume that $(\bar{x},\bar{y})=\mathbf{\bar{z}}$ is a saddle point of $\varphi$.
 Then $\mathcal{S}$ is given by